ory/docs/website/versioned_docs/version-oryOS.11/hydra/sdk/api.md

 This endpoint invalidates a subject's authentication session.
 After revoking the authentication session, the subject has to re-authenticate at ORY Hydra.
-This endpoint does not invalidate any tokens.
+This endpoint does not invalidate any tokens and does not work with OpenID Connect Front- or Back-channel logout.

 <a id="invalidates-all-login-sessions-of-a-certain-user
 invalidates-a-subject's-authentication-session-parameters"></a>